 Using GraphQL requires a domain schema.
-The schema is generated automatically when installing Ibexa Platform.
+The schema is generated automatically when installing Ibexa DXP.

-When you modify Content Types in your installation, you need to regenerate the schema:
+When you modify Content Types or product types in your installation, you need to regenerate the schema:

-GraphQL for Ibexa Platform is based on the Content Types, Content Type groups, and Content items defined in the Repository.
+GraphQL for Ibexa DXP is based on the Content Types (including product types), Content Type groups, and Content items defined in the Repository.

 For each Content Type the schema exposes a singular and plural field, e.g.

 Use the singular field to query a single Content item, and the plural to get a whole

 (a list of Content items that supports pagination).

 - details of Content Types, and their Fields in the context of developing your own application

 You can request additional content information such as the Section or Objects states,